 I’ve read several times recently that Millennials are filling up their lives with plants as substitutes for traditional pets like dogs and cats, and even kids!
 It’s true that plant sales have increased since 2016.
+This is great news for us at Good Earth Plant Company.
+We’re working every day to enrich people’s lives with plants.

 This caused me to think about house plants as pets.
 We love our dogs, our cats, our birds, and other pets, and it hurts when we lose them to old age.
 It comes so fast.